 - .
-Our Group Head of Internal Audit reports functionally to GAC - .
-The Internal Audit Team comprise of 30 auditors, 10 of which are highly skilled and - The team composition has been enhanced to balance financial and technology skills - .
+Our Group Head of Internal Audit reports functionally to GAC - The Internal Audit Team comprise of 30 auditors, 10 of which are highly skilled and qualified - .
+The team composition has been enhanced to balance financial and technology skills - .
 The 2019 Audit plan was successfully completed covering all significant risks identified

-Is succession planning in
+Is succession planning in place

-- .
-This has been localised in each market, with the approach approved by Board as well as the local respective departments of labour in each country - What is your approach to a risk-based pricing model - · A credit scoring project will be launched in 2020 to inform this approach, which includes a risk-based pricing model - .
-Tools are to be developed to inform this approach, this will extend access to our solutions to a new customer base, allowing growth and diversification of our portfolio - .
-Improvement in our non-performing loan book, due to a tightening affordability rules and improvement in collection and recovery strategies, has improved our LLRs and asset quality.
+What is your approach to a risk-based pricing model

+- A credit scoring project will be launched in 2020 to inform this approach, which - Tools are to be developed to inform this approach, this will extend access to our solutions to a new customer base, allowing growth and diversification of our portfolio - Improvement in our non-performing loan book, due to a tightening affordability rules and improvement in collection and recovery strategies, has improved our LLRs and asset quality.
 It is expected this will allow us to take more risk going forward